 Life together felt like it was meant to be and the feeling was mutual.
 Therefore it was only natural that we discussed getting married.
 He did not arrange a lavish proposal as a man would in the western culture but rather it was simply a mutual discussion.
 Mostly because of the cultural aspect of arranged marriages in India whereby most of these aspects are a discussion before the family then organise the celebrations.

 He then told me he had brought me a ring but I thought at the time he was only joking.
 Then one night he pulls out a box with a ring in it.
 I had said I don't need a ring to prove your love as I realise we cannot afford frivolous things, thus why I was surprised.
 Unfortunately we both don't have the same taste in jewellery and I swapped the ring for something more simple which he didn't mind me doing.
 I downgraded my ring so that I then could surprise him with his own ring.

 I still think back to the moment we were dating and can't believe that things actually turned out in the long run.
 I had been on so many online dates prior to that moment, who would have thought he was the one when I accepted his request.
 Especially since he had just come out of a serious relationship.
 More particularly because of all the bad experiences I had with Indian men previously.
 So to all you single ladies out there - don't give up if you are given the opportunity take a leap of faith.
-But be sure to trust your intuition, whether it be to follow love or leave it behind.
+But at the same time be sure to trust your intuition, whether it be to follow love or leave it behind.

 Do you have an interracial love story to share?